FreeBreadsticks/onboarding/before-first-shift/onboard-checklist.md

 ![alt text](./images/remove-tc.png)

 On this same page we need to add the new TC to the Teaching Assistants.
 This will give them access to expert chat.
 On the right side bar scroll down until you see `+ Teaching Assistants`.
-Click this button and either type in the TC's name or email and then click `Add` - **be sure that you have added the correct person!**:
+Click this button and either type in the TC's name or email(they should come up) and then click `Add` - **be sure that you have added the correct person!**:

 ![alt text](./images/ta.png)